 Using dumbbells to work the rear delts allows you to really target the muscle in various body positions and hand positions that would be impossible to do with a barbell.
-Read on if you want to increase your shoulder strength, improve your posture, reduce risk of shoulder injury and look better all around.
+Read on if you want to increase your shoulder strength, improve your posture, reduce your risk of shoulder injury, and look better all around.

 The main function of the rear delt is the action of moving the shoulder in horizontal abduction where the shoulder is internally rotated or shoulder extension when extending the arms behind the hips.

 Other body positions that will target the rear delts with dumbbells can be lying on your side while externally rotating at the shoulder or lying face down then externally rotating the shoulder or bringing your arms up and away from your body.
-You will see these body positions displayed in the 12 best posterior deltoid dumbbell exercises below.
+You will see these body positions displayed in the 12 exercises below.

-The key to doing rear delt dumbbell exercises is to really focus on contracting the muscle and squeezing the shouler blades together.
+The key to doing these dumbbell rear delt exercises is to really focus on contracting the muscle and squeezing the shoulder blades together.
 The following dumbbell rear deltoid exercises will isolate the muscle so there’s no need to use very heavy weights.